computational-expression/lab09/README.md

 ## Overview

-In this lab, you will create an Environmental Monitoring Dashboard that combines sensors from Lab 08 (temperature, light) with interactive hardware from Lab 06 (LED, button).
+In this lab, you will create an Environmental Monitoring Dashboard that combines the temperature sensor from Lab 08 with interactive hardware from Lab 06 (LED, button).
 You will practice object-oriented programming by creating two classes: `EnvironmentSensor` and `DashboardController`.

 **Important:** This lab emphasizes **collaborative Git workflow**.
 You will work individually on your code but must:
 - Create a feature branch for each class